 Even at 73, “The Secret Garden” singer Bruce Springsteen emerges with the same passion as in the 1970s, given his ongoing international tour with the iconic E Street Band.

-So tighten your seatbelt and look into the well-catered garden of Bruce Springsteen, and drive yourself to do the same.
+So tighten your seatbelt and look into the well-catered Bruce Springsteen garden, and drive yourself to do the same.

 The Boss, aka Bruce Springsteen, has an impressive real estate portfolio thanks to his $650 M net worth, enough to own more than ten mansions.